 The fuel reservoir should be inspected regularly for cracking and chipping.

 When not in use for an extended period of time such as throughout winter, pull each torch out of the ground and store them upright in a storage shed or garage.

 If desired, the fuel can be carefully poured out of the reservoirs so that the tiki torches can be laid flat for storage.

 Pouring the fuel back into the original container is perfectly acceptable and when properly stored, the chances of any evaporation of the fuel are almost nonexistent.

 Avoid storing the torches around heat sources like water heaters or radiators.

 Make Quick-Release Ground Mounts

-• Never burn a tiki torch indoors or inside of an enclosure.
+Never burn a tiki torch indoors or inside of an enclosure.
 The fumes can quickly build up and become toxic.
-Enclosed environments are also likely to have nearby materials which can catch ablaze.
+Enclosed environments are also likely to have nearby materials that can catch ablaze.

-• Keep a clear distance between the tiki torch and surrounding objects.
+Keep a clear distance between the tiki torch and surrounding objects.
 Clear all ground debris like leaves and dead plants.
-Avoid positing a torch near overhanging objects like branches, flags, awnings, and patio umbrellas.
+Avoid posting a torch near overhanging objects like branches, flags, awnings, and patio umbrellas.